Getting Started

 NIU is committed to the proper financial and programmatic administration of all sponsored projects awarded to the University.
 To ensure good stewardship of sponsored project funds and that performance goals are achieved, the University administers awards in compliance with applicable laws, regulations, and the provisions contained within awarded grants or contracts, in addition to compliance with University Policy.

-The below Order of Precedence illustrates how these guidelines fit into the sponsored funding compliance ecosystem.
+The below order of precedence illustrates how these guidelines fit into the sponsored funding compliance ecosystem.

-SPA assists Investigators with navigating these often complex and overarching requirements and reviews proposals to ensure they meet these conditions.
+SPA assists investigators with navigating these often complex and overarching requirements and reviews proposals to ensure they meet these conditions.

 Consider your topic.
-A successful grant proposal starts with an important question or problem, and an innovative, strategic, and creative idea for solving it.
+A successful grant proposal starts with an important question or problem and an innovative, strategic, and creative idea for solving it.

 Your project idea should answer the next logical question in your specific field of study.
 It should also represent a contribution to society at large.
 Sponsors invest their funds wisely and are seeking projects that will make a difference.
 You and your idea should be well positioned.

-It is also important to consider the logistical needs of your project early in the process, so that you have time to address them.
+It is also important to consider the logistical needs of your project early in the process so that you have time to address them.

 • What resources will you need to do the project?